 Investing in a quality mattress and pillows tailored to individual needs can be a game-changer for sleep quality, especially for those living with chronic pain.
 It's an investment in comfort, pain relief, and overall well-being.

 10. Limit Naps

-Napping can be rejuvenating, but it's essential for those with chronic pain to strike a balance to ensure nighttime sleep isn't compromised.
+Napping can be rejuvenating, but those with chronic pain need to strike a balance to ensure nighttime sleep isn't compromised.
 Here's a concise guide on how to approach napping: